bishnukhadka/bishnukhadka.github.io/paper_notes/Why do tree-based models still outperform deep learning on tabular data.md

         - with/without categorical features
     - accounts for hyperparameter tuning cost.
         - But how does it account for it?
+        - Hyperparameter tuning leads to uncontrolled variance on a benchmark [Bouthillier et al., 2021](https://arxiv.org/pdf/2103.03098), especially with a small budget of model evaluations.
+            - Here at different configuration of hyperparameter, there are different scores.
+A model can achieve the best score at 3rd trial or may be cannot get the best score until 300th trial.
+This depends on the configuration, therefore there is an variance in result and this is uncontrollable as we do not know which configuration yields the best result.
+            - design a benchmarking procedure that jointly samples the variance of hyperparameter tuning and explores increasingly high budgets of model. evaluations.
     - choosing dataset.
         - what is “inter-sample” attention
     - preprocessing dataset?
 - Raw comparison of DL and tree based models.
 - Explanations of why Tree-based models work better than NNs.

+## BENCHMARKING
+- test

 ## Questions that arose while reading the paper

 - What are the characteristics that let the authors to select a particular dataset?
+    - The characteristics are as follows:
-    - Heterogeneous Columns
+        - Heterogeneous Columns: Columns should correspond to features of different nature.
+Not signal or image.
         - Not high dimensional: Only dataset with a d/n ratio below 1/10.
 Note: `I am not sure what d/n means in this context`.
         - Dataset cannot have too little information.
         - Dataset cannot be stream-like or time series.
         - Should be real-world data.
         - Dataset cannot have features<4 or samples<3000.
         - Dataset cannot be too easy.
             - The authors use a different scoring system.
 But does it account for different Bayes rate for different dataset, that is the real question.
-        - they remove a dataset if a default  Logistic Regression (or Linear Regression for regression) reach a score whose relative difference  with the score of both a default Resnet (from Gorishniy et al. [2021](arXiv:2106.11959)) and a default HistGradientBoosting model (from scikit learn) is below 5%.
+            - they remove a dataset if a default  Logistic Regression (or Linear Regression for regression) reach a score whose relative difference  with the score of both a default Resnet (from  [Gorishniy et al. 2021](arXiv:2106.11959)) and a default HistGradientBoosting model (from scikit learn) is below 5%.
+        - Dataset should be non-deterministic.
+That means removing dataset where the target is a deterministic function of the data.
+    - The benchmarking is created to make learning task as homogeneous as possible.
+Therefore challanges of tabular-data that requires a seperate analysis has been omitted.
+(Here, the question is, is it ommited form analysis or has it been ommited from the benchmarking? )
+        - Only used Medim-sized training set for the analysis.
+        - Remove all the missing data.
+        - Balanced classes.
+        - categorical features with more than 20 items are removed.
+        - Numerical features with less that 10 uniques values are also removed.

 - Does tree-based models still remain SOTA for small- and large-sized data?